 District policy limits enrollment of students in courses that are active participatory courses in physical education/kinesiology, and visual or performing arts.
 (Title 5 Section 55040)

 The majority of these types of courses offered by the San Mateo County Community College District are now leveled to show progression from the most fundamental (level 1) to the most advanced (level 4).
 Course levels can be identified by a .1, .2, .3, or .4 system or by the course title.
 Because the course levels are typically scheduled simultaneously, students are advised to enroll initially at the fundamental level (.1) regardless of previous experience and be placed at the appropriate level based on instructor assessment.
 Adapted Physical Education and intercollegiate sports related courses are not affected by the repeatability legislation.

 Students are limited to a maximum of four course attempts per family.
 A course attempt means enrollment that results in any evaluative or non-evaluative symbol (any letter grade, P/NP, CR/NC, or W).
 See course families listed below.
 If there is more than one course in a particular family, a student may only enroll in a maximum of four total courses within that family.
 After four courses within a family have been attempted, a student has the option to audit should they wish to continue enrolling in courses within that family.
 Accepting course audits us up to the faculty member teaching the course.
 Also, units and subject credit for courses that are audited do not count toward GPA or degree or certificate completion.
-For information about how to audit, students should refer to the audit policy in the catalog and find the Audit Form on the Forms webpage.
+For information about how to audit, students should refer to the audit policy in the catalog and find the Audit Form on the Student Forms website.

 A course previously attempted by a student, prior to course leveling within the identified family, counts as a course attempt and limits future enrollments of courses within that family to a maximum of four combined.
 Below is a matrix which identifies the previous courses and the equivalent with levels.
 This limitation on enrollment applies to all coursework attempted by the student.